RoboJackets/software-training-old/projects/week_1/Instructions.md

 <pre><code>std::array&ltdouble, 3&gt my_array = {0, 0, 0};</code></pre>
 </details>

-These arrays will contain the data for our rotation matrices in what's called "row order".
+These arrays will contain the data for our transformation matrices in what's called "row order".
 This is a technique for holding a 2-dimensional structure like a matrix in a 1-dimensional container.
 The array will contain the elements of each row in order from left to right, and top to bottom.
 So, the following 3x3 matrix:

 <table style="border-collapse:collapse">
 <tr> <td>1</td> <td>0</td> <td>0</td> </tr>